ORDERING & INSPECTING TILE

 LOCAL DELIVERY & STORAGE: We pick up from most local vendors, and charge a white glove delivery fee of $200 – $300 per truck load per vendor, depending on circumstances and vendor.
 If you need your tile stored by us or your vendor, please advise us as this will entail a storage fee.
 Our delivery fee is based on anticipated time for wait, loading, checking inventory, and on current fuel prices.
 We offer delivery as a courtesy, but encourage our clients to check with their vendor to see who provides the best delivery and storage option for them.
 Please remember, an average car can hold up to about 150 SF of tile in the trunk.
 If you order tile directly and your order is less than this, you may consider picking it up yourself, but make sure you have a place to store the tile and ability to carry it in.

 FREIGHT & BREAKAGE: Don’t confuse “freight” with “delivery.”
 If you see a “freight” fee on your invoice from your local tile vendor, this means you purchased something they do not stock.
-“Freight” refers to the transport (usually by truck) from the vendor’s supplier to the vendor’s warehouse or showroom.
-Most local brick and mortar vendors will not drop ship the tile directly from their supplier to your home, ad they must inspect each order before you (or we) can pick it up.
-For online vendors, they will generally drop ship directly to you, but make sure to let them know if your tile is going to a residential address, and not a warehouse.
-You must check for breakage, as it is extremely common when shipping direct to consumers.
+“Freight” refers to the transport (usually by truck) from the vendor’s supplier to the vendor’s warehouse.
+Many local brick and mortar vendors will not drop ship the tile directly from their supplier to your home, and they must inspect each order before it’s delivered or picked up from their warehouse.
+Online vendors generally drop ship directly to you, so make sure to let them know if your tile is going to a residential address, and not a warehouse.
+Check for breakage within 24-48 hours of arrival, as it is extremely common when shipping direct to consumers.
 Some online vendors use common carriers who are not trained in how to pack, ship, and handle fragile products like tile, even when the vendors pack and pad their tile cautiously.

 INSPECTING FOR ACCURACY: Occasionally, even your local tile vendor may overlook a broken or inaccurate tile order.
 Furthermore, nobody is familiar with each and every piece of inventory in the warehouse.
 This is why it is so important that you inspect your order before it’s installed.
 Only you will recognize and know what you ordered and anticipated.
 The warehouse personnel will not.
 Try to have your control sample available to match up to your tile order when it’s in.
 The warehouse will only check that the order matches the packaging on the box (most of the time).
 If you feel your order is wrong or the “lot” does not match what you had ordered, let the vendor’s order department know immediately.
 If you didn’t order a control sample, ask to compare a piece of tile from your order with a sample tile or sample board from the tile showroom (preferably the same one you were shown when you ordered).
 When ordering from online companies, always request a sample prior to placing order.

-ACCEPTANCE: Remember to keep your mind open if your tile does not match your original sample.
+ACCEPTANCE: Acceptance of tile is more than just receiving it.
+Remember to keep your mind open if your tile does not match your original sample.
 It is much more important that your tile order matches and coordinates with the area where it’s going to be installed, than it match exactly to the control sample.
 Try not to cling too tightly to what you thought you were getting.
 Tile is art.
 Of course, you should make sure you are fully satisfied with your order BEFORE it gets installed.
 Just make space for acceptance and openness.
-We’ve been doing this for decades, and have seen many “unexpected” or “erroneous lots” of tile turn out to be better suited than the original selection!
+We’ve been doing this for decades, and have seen many “unexpected” orders of tile turn out to be better suited than the original selection!

 Associations